jackgrouch/PatternAnalysis-2025/recognition/GNN_Node_Classification_s4748832/README.md

 The predict.py module performs inference using the trained GNN ensemble.
 Each model in the ensemble predicts class probabilities for all nodes via softmax, and the results are averaged to form a combined prediction.
 The final class label for each node is the argmax of these averaged probabilities.
 The script also includes a calc_test_score() function that evaluates the ensemble’s accuracy on the held-out test nodes, providing a final performance metric after training.
 It loads the trained ensemble and does some predictions on the test nodes showing prediction from actual targets.

 The Whole pipeline
-There is a main.py option if you want to do everything all in one go training and then calculating test scores Basicly its my test driver script.
+There is a main.py option if you want to do everything all in one go! training and then calculating test scores Basicly its my test driver script.
+However you need to download the data file the then the file path to the data loader. you will see a FILE_PATH var just change that to the file containing all the your data .
+The data loader does not do this all automatically the reason is because it was not letting me download it automatically from a python script.

 Network Architecture
 so feature compressing layer which was learned dimensionality reduction that takes a 4714-dimensional binary feature vector to a 128 dimensional vector.
 Now that we have these compressed feature vectors.
 I then apply 3